Michael Malley

-Michael "Tanker" Malley (born July 8, 1962) is a Canadian former politician in New Brunswick, Canada.
+Michael "Tanker" Malley (born July 8, 1962) is a former Canadian politician in New Brunswick, Canada.
 He represented the riding of Miramichi-Bay du Vin in the Legislative Assembly of New Brunswick from 1999 to 2006 and served as Speaker of the Assembly for part of 2006.

 Political career

 Malley, a former Miramichi city councillor and bus driver, was first elected to the legislature in the 1999 election and was re-elected in 2003.

 The 2003 election returned his Progressive Conservatives to a majority government of just a one-seat margin.
 Malley was named whip, a position of expanded importance in a legislature with such close numbers.
 He was widely called upon by leaders in his community to leave the government in 2004 if the Lord government did not back away from rumoured health care cuts in the region.
-In the end the cuts were not as severe as had been rumoured and Malley remained in caucus.
+In the end, the cuts were not as severe as had been rumoured and Malley remained in caucus.